 The restoration aims to enhance and conserve the Villa’s numerous existing architectural treasures.
 The first phase of works on the façades analysed the construction methods, the finish on the brickwork, paints and colours, the pots around the perimeter of the Villa and the Park, stonework, and the system of rainwater collection and drainage.

-For the first time ever, Elisa’s Empire style apartments will be opened to the public on a permanent basis, 200 years on from her death.
-Careful restoration work has made it possible to enjoy the Villa’s luxurious surroundings as they once were, up to now a privilege only afforded to a handful of visitors to the private residence.
+For the first time ever, Elisa’s Empire style apartments opened to the public on a permanent basis, 200 years on from her death.
+Careful restoration work commisioned by the new owners Henric and Marina Grönberg has made it possible to enjoy the Villa’s luxurious surroundings as they once were, up to now a privilege only afforded to a handful of visitors to the private residence.